 The BMW X5 M50i is perhaps all the car you and I are ever likely to need.

-It’s roomy, well equipped, rapid enough to outrun all but the most focused of sports cars and compliant enough to be used every day.
-And if its CO2 credentials are a concern, there’s always the X5 M50d.
+The BMW is roomy, well equipped, rapid enough to outrun all but the most focused of sports cars and compliant enough to be used every day.
+And if its CO2 credentials are a concern, there’s always the BMW X5 M50d.

 Still, there remain those with the necessary financial means who will always seek even greater exclusivity.
 It is this small group of customers that M division is aiming at with this, the new, third-generation X5 M.